 Money is a factor, but it’s rarely the defining one.
 It isn’t the number one consideration in taking or remaining at a job, and it’s not the number one consideration in most “considered” purchases.
 Whether we’re talking about salary or purchase price, as long as the money is in the right vicinity, other, non-financial, considerations make a big difference.

-Legendary golfer Arnold Palmer’s passing in late September brought to mind his late, longtime agent, Mark McCormack, who founded International Management Group and made it the world’s most powerful sports marketing agency.
+Legendary golfer Arnold Palmer’s passing in September, 2016, brought to mind his late, longtime agent, Mark McCormack, who founded International Management Group and made it the world’s most powerful sports marketing agency.
 One quote from him is instructive for lawyers.

 My late father, a career salesman, favored a simpler version: “Don’t try to take the last nickel off the table.”